 What is Babassu Oil?

-Babassu oil is a type of tropical oil that has many uses.
-It comes from the babassu palm tree, which is native to South American rainforests.
-To make this oil, manufacturers use the seeds of this tree and extract from them until oil forms.
+Babassu oil is a type of tropical oil made from seeds of the babassu palm tree.
+The tree itself is native to South American rainforests.
+To make this oil, manufacturers are able to extract the oil from the seeds.
 The oil extraction is actually a main source of income in some communities in northeast Brazil.
-Other parts of the Babassu palm tree, like the leaves, roots and fruit are used for other medicinal purposes.
+Furthermore, parts of the Babassu palm tree (leaves, roots and fruit) are used for medicinal purposes.

 Babassu oil is full of rich nutrients, antioxidants, fats and is perfect for a host of skincare and beauty products.
-In addition, you can also use this oil to make your very own soaps. like we mentioned above, even at usage rates up to 33%, with the only drawback being the slightly elevated price compared to oils like coconut.
+In addition, you can also use this oil to make your very own soaps.
+Usage rates are similar to coconut oil at 33%, with the only drawback being the slightly elevated price compared to coconut oil.

 Babassu oil has been used for medical purposes in South America for many years.
-In fact, this oil is touted for it's ability to help with wound healing and inflammation.
-This is because babassu oil is full of antioxidants and antibacterial properties.
-It has in fact long been used medically for skin wounds, inflammation and vulvovaginitis, in these communities.
+In fact, this oil is touted for it’s ability to help with wound healing and inflammation.
+Babassu oil has antioxidative and antibacterial properties with a wide range of uses.
+For example, it’s been been used medically for skin wounds, inflammation and vulvovaginitis, in some communities.

-Further studies have also shown it's ability to treat certain stomach related issues like, gastritis.
-One study in particular in 2011, concluded that products derived from babassu oil are beneficial for gastritis, leukorrhea, and other types of wounds.
+Further studies have also shown it’s ability to treat certain stomach related issues.
+For example, gastritis.
+One study in particular, concluded that products derived from babassu oil are beneficial for gastritis, leukorrhea, as well as certain types of wounds.

-Like olive oil, babassu contains oleic acid, which has been suggested to not just help with inflammatory diseases, but also suggest a benefit effect on cancer, autoimmune diseases and wound healing, as shown in this animal study in 2006.
+Like olive oil, babassu contains oleic acid.
+Oleic acid has been noted for it’s uses against inflammatory diseases, but also suggest a benefit effect on cancer, autoimmune diseases and wound healing, as shown in an animal study (2006).

-In addition to blending well for soap making and other lotions/creams care products, it is a popular choice due to the ease in which it absorbs, as well as being a lightweight emollient onto the skin.
-Unlike other heavier oils and lotions, babassu oil goes into the skin readily and is absorbed quickly, leading to a fast and hydrating appearance, and feel.
+As beforementioned this oil blends extremely well in soap making projects or in lotions, and cream products.
+However, it’s popular for various other reasons.
+Firstly, it absorbs extremely well into the skin.
+Secondly, it is a lightweight emollient onto the skin.
+Unlike other heavier oils and lotions, babassu oil goes into the skin readily, absorbing quickly, leading to a fast and hydrating appearance, and feel.

 Babassu oil contains saturated and unsaturated fatty acids.
 Saturated fats include lauric, myristic, and palmitic acids.
-These acids are used in many facial cleansers, partially due to it's ability (lauric acid) to treat skin conditions like xerosis (dry skin) and psoriasis.
+These acids are used in many facial cleansers.
+Oftentimes, due to it’s ability (lauric acid) to treat skin conditions like xerosis (dry skin) and psoriasis.
 Myristic acid is useful for clearing away oils and keeping the skin hydrated and youthful looking.

-On top of these compounds, the monosaturated fat (oleic acid) is also a component of babassu oil.
-Oleic acid, out of those mentioned above has been found in one research study in 2019, to have the best potential to treat atopic dermatitis.
+The monosaturated fat (oleic acid) is also a component of babassu oil.
+In fact, oleic acid (in one research study in 2019), has been linked to have potential in treating atopic dermatitis.

-Not only can babassu oil improve the look of your skin, but this natural oil can also help moisturize your hair.
-One of the advantages of using Babassu oil over oils like coconut oil, is that it's even more lightweight then that of coconut oil.
-According to Teodora botanicals, if using this oil for a "leave-on" application after about an hour you may not even notice you applied it.
+Not only can babassu oil improve the look of your skin, but this natural oil can also aide in hair health.
+One of the advantages of using babassu oil over oils like coconut oil, is it’s lighter weight.
+According to Teodora botanicals, if using this oil for a “leave-on” application, after about an hour, you may not even notice you applied it.
 After a few weeks of usage you may notice smoother textured hair and less breakage.
 The fatty acids within this oil help to form a shield and lock in moisture, giving your hair a heathier appearance.

-No one wants flat dead looking hair.
-Luckily, babassu oil can help change the way your hair looks and give it volume.
-It may also be a of benefit for people who suffer from dandruff or dry scalp, as this oil not only absorbs easily, but will not cling to your roots or clog pores.
+No one wants flat dead looking hair, right!
+Luckily, babassu oil can help change the way your hair looks and increase volume.
+In addition, it may be beneficial for those who suffer from dandruff or dry scalp, as this oil not only absorbs easily, but will not cling to roots or clog pores.

 Although more related to oral supplementation of babassu oil, we thought this was a cool fact.
 In one study of cancer patients, researchers found that with babassu oil supplementation, fatigue was decreased and overall quality of life was improved!

-In soap-making, this oil is easy to use.
-It blends in nicely with the rest of your oils, and if you're looking for a moisturizing ingredient to add to your soap or DIY beauty products, babassu oil is perfect.
-It has a smooth texture and it smells great, as well.
+In soap-making, this oil is easy to use and will blend in nicely with other oils.
+Surely, if you’re looking for a moisturizing ingredient to add to your soap or DIY beauty products, babassu oil is a perfect choice.